Nam-Duong427/CTF/reverse engineering/not crypto/solution.md

 ```
 Like others, we will open Ghidra or IDA pro to have a look inside.
 In this problem, I choose Ghidra for that.
 When opening the file in Ghidra, we look for functions that may help us.
-To do that, choose Window then Defined Strings and look for the string appear in the program.
+To do that, choose Window then Defined Strings and look for the string appearing in the program.
 And we can see this pseudocode :
 ```C
 bool FUN_00101070(void)